zhangyuanxun/dstm/README.md

 ## Visulization
-Visulization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem.
+Visulization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility

 ## Model APIs